terotests/_localDB/README.md

 Some basic functions to easily add data to `indexedDB` database.

+It will maintain list of created databases in a local database `sys.db` so that databases can be cleared.
+The indexedDB implementation does not allow listing local databases.

+# Dependencies:

+Expects to find Promise A+ implementation _promise from the environment.

 ## Initializing the database

 During DB creation you can specify which tables are initialized.
 The example below initializes two tables: